International Graduate Admission

 All F1 and J1 international applicants must document their ability to meet all education and living expenses for the first year of intended study before the university can issue a Certificate of Visa Eligibility (form I-20 or DS-2019).

-Costs of attendance for candidates who will need a student visa to study in the U.S.
+2021-2022 Estimated cost of attendance for candidates who will need a student visa to study in the U.S.

 - Tuition*: $14,313